Dynamoid/dynamoid/README.md

 Dynamoid borrows code, structure, and even its name very liberally from the truly amazing [Mongoid](https://github.com/mongoid/mongoid).
-Without Mongoid to crib from none of this would have been possible, and I hope they don't mind me reusing their very awesome ideas to make DynamoDB just as accessible to the Ruby world as MongoDB.
+Without Mongoid to crib from none of this would have been possible, and I hope they don't mind me reusing their very awesome ideas to make Amazon DynamoDB just as accessible to the Ruby world as MongoDB.

 Also, without contributors the project wouldn't be nearly as awesome.
 So